gaia-docker/tugbot-collect/README.md

-# Under construction, not fully function yet.

 # tugbot-collect
-collects test results from test containers and send the results to results service
+collects test results from test containers and save the results to disk

 ## Docker run command